yuvalmGS/gigaspaces-wiki-jekyll/xap97net/object-metadata.markdown

 If you don't want to (or can't) use XAP.NET attributes in your classes code, you can create an xml file that defines those behaviours, commonly called `gs.xml`.

 {% infosign %} Since working with attributes is usually simpler and easier, this page demonstrates all the features using attributes.
-However, every feature shown here can also be achieved using `[gs.xml|GS.XML Metadata]`.
+However, every feature shown here can also be achieved using `depanlinkgs.xmltengahlink./gs.xml-metadata.htmlbelakanglink`.

 # Including/Excluding Content from the Space